Query expansion techniques for information retrieval: A survey

 \subsubsection{Search log-based Approaches}

 These approaches are based on the analysis of search logs.
-User feedback, which is an important source for suggesting a set of similar terms based on the user's initial query, is generally explored based on the analysis of search logs.
-With the fast growing size of the web and increasing use of web search engines, the abundance of search logs and their ease of use have made them an important source for query expansion.
+User feedback, which is an important source for suggesting a set of similar terms based on the user's initial query, is generally explored through the analysis of search logs.
+With the fast growing size of the web and the increasing use of web search engines, the abundance of search logs and their ease of use have made them an important source for QE.
 It usually contains user queries corresponding to the URLs of Web pages.
-Reference \cite{cui2002probabilistic} uses the query logs to extract probabilistic correlations between query terms and document terms.
+Cui et al. \cite{cui2002probabilistic} use the query logs to extract probabilistic correlations between query terms and document terms.
 These correlations are further used for expanding the user's initial query.
-Similarly, reference \cite{cui2003query} uses search logs for query expansion; their experiments give better results when compared with query expansion based on pseudo relevance feedback (PRF).
+The authors improved upon this in \cite{cui2003query} by using search logs for QE; their experiments give better results when compared with QE based on pseudo-relevance feedback.
 One of the advantages of using search logs is that it implicitly incorporates relevance feedback.
-On the other hand, it has been shown in reference \cite{white2005study} that implicit measurements are relatively good, but, their performance may not be the same for all types of users and search task.
+On the other hand, it has been shown by White et al. \cite{white2005study} that implicit measurements are relatively good, however, their performance may not be the same for all types of users and search tasks.